-In order to build an accurate picture of each officer’s life, the 1919 Boston Police Strike Project relies on community members to share family information, photographs and to assist in researching each of the 1,100 plus men who were involved in the strike.
-All of the information gathered will be shared with the world on the 100th anniversary of the strike, September 9, 2019.
+In order to build an accurate picture of each officer’s life, the 1919 Boston Police Strike Project relies on volunteers and community members to share information and photographs and to assist in researching each of the 1,100-plus men who were involved in the strike.
+The information gathered will be shared with the world on the 100th anniversary of the strike, September 9, 2019.

 Here are some ways you can participate:

-We hope to have at least one portrait photograph of each striker to include in the eventual biographical encyclopedia to be unveiled on September 9, 2019.
-Do you have a photograph of a relative who participated in the strike?
-Share it here!
+We hope to locate at least one portrait photograph of each striker to include in the biographical encyclopedia to be unveiled on September 9, 2019.
+Do you have a photograph of a friend or relative who participated in the strike?
+Click here to upload their photo!

-This site will provide ongoing information and updates about the status of the Project and related events.
-Every so often an essay or update will be emailed to subscribers, including invitations to the big celebration to be held on September 9, 2019.
+This site will provide ongoing information about the status of the Project, volunteer opportunities, and Project events (including the big centennial commemoration event to be held on September 7, 2019 at UMass Boston).
+Subscribe to receive related updates and content.
 There may be a few postal mailings as well.
-Stay in touch!
+Add your e-mail in the box to the right –> to stay in touch!